 Twofold documentation using value stream mapping tools

 Two tools are useful when doing a VSM: a SIPOC (suppliers, inputs, process, outputs, customers) diagram, or a visual representation of the business process from start to finish, and a voice-of-the-customer (VOC) document.

 Organizations can create a SIPOC diagram by identifying the following:

 Creating a SIPOC allows for continuous improvement and updates by examining the columns to identify which contribute to longer lead times.

-The benefit of conducting a VOC as part of a VSM is twofold: It provides insight into the requirements of each customer and shows how your process currently enables the outcomes the customer wants to achieve.
+The benefit of conducting a VOC using value stream mapping tools is twofold: It provides insight into the requirements of each customer and shows how your process currently enables the outcomes the customer wants to achieve.
 This helps an organization identify improvement opportunities for its processes.

 Use process metrics to identify improvements

-While the VSM emerges as a useful improvement tool, barriers to the method's success emerge in kind.
+While value stream mapping tools can improve business processes, barriers to the method's success emerge in kind.

 To maximize the worth of this technique, each process should have defined metrics and key performance indicators (KPIs) that provide information on the health of a process.
 These metrics should be reviewed to identify positive or negative trends that then lead to identifying process improvement opportunities.